johannschopplich/a11y-kirby-vue-starterkit/README.md

 ### Serve backend

-This command runs the Kirby backend using PHP's built-in web server.
-You can serve the backend by a web server of your choice.
-If done so, specify the host and port in the [`frontend/kirby.config.js`](frontend/kirby.config.js) file.
+This command spawns the Kirby backend using PHP's built-in web server.
+You can also serve the backend by a web server of your choice.
+If done so, please specify host and port in the [`kirby.config.js`](kirby.config.js).

 ```bash
 npm run serve:backend
 ```

+Another way to start the PHP built-in server is to run `./serve`.

 ### Serve frontend